-On January 4, 2013, the Company announced that it will be conducting a non-brokered private placement of up to two million units at a price per unit of \$0.05 for total proceeds of up to \$100,000.
-Each unit will consist of one common share and one non-transferable share purchase warrant, each warrant entitling the holder to purchase one additional common share at a price of \$0.10 for one year from the closing of the offering.
+On April 16, 2013 the Company announced that it has closed a non-brokered private placement consisting of 875,000 units at a price per unit of \$0.05 for total proceeds of \$43,750.
+Each unit is comprised of one common share and one non-transferable share purchase warrant, each warrant entitling the holder to purchase one additional common share at a price of \$0.10 for per share until April 16, 2014, subject to accelerated expiry in certain circumstances.